apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

 Note that a temporary table does not have a catalog configured and will just be available in this session.

 Let's delve a bit into the notion of time.
 Within data processing systems, there are typically two types of time to reason about: event time (the time at which events actually occurred) and processing time (the time at whch events are observed in the system).
-The latter is the [simplest notion of time](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/concepts/time_attributes/#processing-time) and is what you will be using via `PROCTIME()`.
+The latter is the [simplest notion of time]({{< ref "docs/dev/table/concepts/time_attributes#processing-time" >}}) and is what you will be using via `PROCTIME()`.

-To specify event time in your Flink SQL create statement, the element being used for event time must be of type `TIMESTAMP(3)`, and must be accompanied by a watermark strategy expression.
-The watermark generation is computed for every record, and handles the order of data accordingly.

 ## Step 4: Run your first continuous SQL query and learn about dynamic tables